MaxK789/Publishing/README.md

 dotnet ef database update --project src/Publishing.Infrastructure
 ```

-A GitHub Actions workflow under `.github/workflows/ci.yml` demonstrates how to build the solution, run tests and apply migrations automatically during CI.
+A GitHub Actions workflow under `.github/workflows/ci.yml` demonstrates how to build the solution and run tests automatically during CI.
-The workflow installs the EF Core CLI tool and runs on Windows runners so that SQL
-Server LocalDB is available.
+The job now runs on Linux and uses a temporary SQLite database so no SQL Server instance is required.

+## Testing

+* **Unit tests** run with the EF Core InMemory provider.
+* **Integration tests** use SQLite files for speed.
+SQLite's SQL dialect differs
+  from SQL Server, so passing tests here should be treated as a quick sanity
+  check rather than proof that all queries work with SQL Server.
+* A few tests run against SQL Server via Testcontainers when T-SQL features are involved.

 ## Price calculation and discounts